-How to Get Live Satellite View of Your House: Real-Time Images Guide
+Live Satellite View of Your House

 Quick Answer

-You can’t reliably pull up a truly live satellite image of your house on demand.
-Most services show updated imagery that may be days, weeks, or even months old, depending on the area and provider.
+You can't reliably pull up a truly live satellite image of your house on demand.
+Most services show recent imagery that may be days, weeks, or even months old, depending on the area and provider.

 Table of contents

-SkyFi: Live Satellite View of Your Property
+SkyFi: On-Demand Satellite Imagery of Your Property

 SkyFi gives you access to high-resolution satellite imagery worldwide.
 It's one of the few services here that can actually get close to the "I need a fresh image of this place" use case, even though it still isn't live in the streaming sense.